Untold

 I remember how the nails scraped against my feet."

-– Rose-Marie Trollmann, speaking about the shoes she wore in Auschwitz-Birkenau and kept her entire life.
+– Rose-Marie Trollmann, speaking about the shoes she wore when she arrived in Sweden and kept her entire life.
 One of the shoes is displayed in the exhibition.

 Rose-Marie sitting on a chair.